Skip to main content

 # Link to spec 2017 traces

-# This will take about 1-2minutes.
-Actual runs you will have to use 10 million warmup 50million simulation
+# This will take about 1-2 minutes.
+Actual runs you will have to use 50 million

 Param Description

-• prefetcher This is the main directory you will work with.
-ChampSim is extensible to imple- ment prefetchers at all three cache levels, but you will only focus on implementing prefetchers at L2.
-The L2 prefetcher API is defined in l2c_prefetcher.cc file.
-The API consists of five key functions:
+The /prefetcher directory is where you’ll implement custom prefetchers.
+ChampSim supports prefetchers at all cache levels, but this assignment focuses on L2 prefetchers.
+The L2 prefetcher API is defined in l2c_prefetcher.cc and consists of five key functions:

-• l2c_prefetcher_operate This function is called for each L2 lookup operation.
-This means it is called for both L2 load and store accesses that can either hit or miss in the cache.
+• l2c_prefetcher_operate: Called for each L2 lookup (load/store, hit/miss).
+Focus on L2 load accesses.
 The third and fourth arguments of this function helps in identifying the type of lookup.
 In this assignment, you will focus on finding patterns only in L2 load accesses.
 The first and second arguments provide the cacheline aligned address and the PC of the memory access, respectively.

-• l2c_prefetcher_cache_fill: This function is called for each L2 fill operation.
-The func- tion argument names are self explanatory.
+• l2c_prefetcher_cache_fill: Called for each L2 fill operation.
+Argument names are self-explanatory.

 cp prefetcher/nol2c.pref prefetcher/myl2cpref.pref